The only resource about customer service you will ever need.

 Knowledge base proved to be one of the best ways to provide customer service

 No one knows what works and what doesn’t work regarding your product or service better than your customers themselves.
-They know what they like and what they don’t like.
-So isn’t it time you worked alongside them via a feedback and suggestions board?

 When it comes to call centers, there are basically two types – inbound and outbound call centers – both using advanced software to improve the efficiency of operations and maximize the effectiveness and productivity of the agents working in a call center.

 Phone still tops the charts as the most used and preferred method for consumers to reach support teams of companies they engage with.
 Read how to use it.